-P06 Create a system of classification for Recreation Areas, setting out the offer and facilities to be provided for each category.
+P06 Create a system of classification for Recreation Areas, in full consideration of the important ecological features of Coillte's estate, setting out the offer and facilities to be provided for each category.
 P07 Develop assessment criteria to identify locations for future Recreational Areas.